 The driver of this project is RES integration.
-It is planned to establish a 110/33 kV cluster substation near to the existing Kells 275/110 kV substation to connect new renewable generation to the transmission system.
+It is planned to establish a 110/33 kV cluster substation at the existing Kells 275/110 kV substation to connect new renewable generation to the transmission system.
 This will be connected to the existing Kells 110 kV station via an underground cable.
-The estimated completion date of this project has changed due to a delay in obtaining planning permission.